billpg/HashBack/README.md

   - Updated to allow a 202 "Accepted" response to the first POST request, avoiding to need to keep the connection open.
   - I had a change of heart to this approach shortly after publishing it.
 - [Public Draft 3.0](https://github.com/billpg/HashBack/blob/bf7e2ff1876e9673b04bffb7d70766a10d326976/README.md)
-  - Substantial refactoring after realising the verification hash could be a unauthenticated GET request on a static file host.
+  - Substantial refactoring.
+The client makes a POST request with a JSON body and puts a hash of that JSON body on their website.
+The server fetches that hash and compares it to their own expected hash.
+The POST response is always a Bearer token.
   - Added a "dot zero" to allow for minor updates, reserving 4.0 for another substantial refactor.
   - Changed name to "HashBack" Authentication, reflecting that a token is only one possible outcome and the verification hash is the big idea.
 - [Public Draft 3.1](https://github.com/billpg/HashBack/blob/d8886ce0cebb159f6484186f5b6ccd750d0dd97c/README.md)
   - The "fixed salt" is now the result of running RBKDF2 but without processing the result into capitals letters.
 This means I no longer need to link to some "attached" C# code and can simply record the input parameters.
 (The original motivation of having only capital letters in the salt was to support implementations that only accept ASCII strings, but all implementations I could find will accept arbitrary blocks of bytes as input.)
   - Added "204SetCookie" as a third response type.
 Might be useful for a browser making the POST request.
 - Public Draft 4.0 (This document)
-  - Realised that having a POST request with a Bearer token as a response is still tying to the "token exchange" of the original public draft when it was called "Cross Request Token Exchange".
-The JSON could instead go into an `Authorization` header and everything about a response can be removed.
-Added a note that developers implementing this exchange might prefer to only perform this exchange once and return a Bearer token but noting that it is a decision beyond the scope of this document.
-The extended example does this.
+  - The JSON request is sent by the client in the form of an HTTP `Authorization` header.
+The transaction being authenticated could be anything, including a request for a Bearer token.
+This has the advantage of allowing a once-off request to skip the extra transaction to fetch a Bearer token and act more like traditional HTTP authentication.
+Also, as this header payload is BASE64 encoded, we don't need to canonicalize the JSON as the hash can be done on the BASE64 encoded bytes.
   - As I write this I'm uncertain if this is the best approach.
 I may yet return to the 3.1 draft and consider version 4 (along with version 2) as an abandoned idea.